Make Money Side Hustles

 • Offers a reduced risk of disease transmission

-• May enable you to serve patients who otherwise have limited access to care
+• It may enable you to serve patients who otherwise have limited access to care

-• Work schedule is defined by the patient’s availability and needs
+• The work schedule is defined by the patient’s availability and needs

-• Certain limitations apply, including that nurses can’t offer telemedicine, such as diagnosing and treating conditions
+• Certain limitations apply, including legal limitations such as not diagnosing and treating conditions but working as a support for the physician

 Telehealth became increasingly popular during the COVID-19 pandemic, as many patients now seek virtual care rather than visiting doctors and nurses in person.
 Nurses can take advantage of this trend to offer telehealth care, either on a part-time or full-time basis.